raspberrypilearning/club-mentoring/en/step_8.md

 --- /task ---

-Use our **[Scratch reference guide](https://projects.raspberrypi.org/en/projects/getting-started-scratch/0)** to look up information on the different elements in Scratch to help you while mentoring.
+Use our **[Scratch reference guide](https://projects.raspberrypi.org/en/projects/getting-started-scratch/0)** to discover information on the different elements in Scratch to help you while mentoring.

 ________________________________________

 ## Web design
 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**HTML and CSS** are used to structure and style webpages.
-They are the building blocks of every webpage on the internet. **Javascript** is a coding language that makes websites interactive; like adding clickable buttons, animations, or pop-ups.</p>
+They are the building blocks of every webpage on the internet. **Javascript** is a coding language that makes websites interactive by adding clickable buttons, animations, or pop-ups.</p>
 Suitable for creators who have some experience typing, these languages can provide a good, visual introduction to web development for those who have the patience for a little problem solving.

 **What can you make with it?**